Call for contributions

 Theme coordinator: Niels Faber

 Business models may be seen as instrumental to the transition of society and the economy.
-The idea is that changes at meso and micro levels, when gaining sufficient momentum, may result in large scale changes in widely accepted and practiced behaviour and institutional adaptations to accommodate this.
+The idea is that changes at meso and micro levels, when gaining sufficient momentum, may result in significant scale changes in widely accepted and practiced behavior and institutional adaptations to accommodate this.
 The aim is to increase the understanding of the dynamics through which new business models instigate changes towards a society that builds on sustainability, circularity, and inclusivity.

-Theme 2: Organisational transformation (sectoral and organisational
+Theme 2: Organisational transformation (sectoral and organisational)

 Theme coordinator: Sjors Witjes